cynkra/dm/README.md

 The separation into multiple tables achieves several goals:

-  - Avoid repetition, conserve memory: the facts about each airline, airport, and airplane are stored only once
+  - **Avoid repetition, conserve memory**: the facts about each airline, airport, and airplane are stored only once
       - name of each airline
       - name, location, altitude of each airport
       - manufacturerm number of seats for each airplane
-  - Improve consistency: if facts (e.g. the name of an airport) need to be updated, they need to be updated in only one place
+  - **Improve consistency**: if facts (e.g. the name of an airport) need to be updated, they need to be updated in only one place
-  - Segmentation: facts are organized by topic, individual tables are smaller and easier to handle
+  - **Segmentation**: facts are organized by topic, individual tables are smaller and easier to handle

-The links are established through *primary* and *foreign keys*: a primary key identify rows/tuples/observations of *this* table, foreign keys link to a row/tuple/observation in *another* table.
+The links are established through *primary* and *foreign keys*: a primary key identifies rows/tuples/observations of *this* table, foreign keys link to a row/tuple/observation in *another* table.
 See the [Simple English Wikipedia article on database normalization](https://simple.wikipedia.org/wiki/Database_normalisation)